LLaRA: Supercharging Robot Learning Data for Vision-Language Policy: Visuomotor instruction tuning

-During inference, the prompt for the Vision-Language Model (VLM) is prepared using the same template as either \modelIBC or \modelDIBC.
+\textbf{Inference pipeline.} During inference, the prompt for the VLM is prepared using the same template as either \modelIBC or \modelDIBC.
 As illustrated in \fref{fig:main}, for a model trained on \modelIBC, each conversation turn encapsulates the current visual observation, the task description, and the previous actions described in the text.
-For a model trained on \modelDIBC, the process starts with object detection to convert any extra images from the task description into text.
-The task description, now including the detection outcomes, is then combined with visual observation and the action history to complete instruction.
+For a model trained on \modelDIBC, the process starts with object detection to convert any \emph{extra} images from the task description into text.
+The task description, now including the detection outcomes, is then combined with the current visual observation and the action history to get the complete query.
 Then \modelname generates the text output that contains numerical values (\eg 2D image coordinates) for a robot action.
-These numbers can be easily extracted from the text output by following the decorators in the template (\eg \texttt{<b>}, \texttt{<r>}).
 The extracted rotation angle can be directly mapped to the rotation of the end effector.
 The 2D image coordinates will be further converted to robot action space via predefined mapping, which can be estimated using visual calibration in both simulated and real-world environments.
 After that, the robot executes the action, and a new observation can be captured from the environment.
 This initiates another round of interaction, setting the stage for the subsequent action.